-There are several limitations to this study.
-First, participants were recruited from a single hospital, which may limit the generalizability of the findings.
-Future studies should include larger sample sizes collected from multiple institutions.
-Second, it was difficult to confirm casual relationships among depression, PTSD symptoms, and suicidal ideation in this cross-sectional design.
-Additional prospective research is needed to examine the interaction effects of depression and PTSD symptoms on suicidal ideation.
-Third, as all participants were patients visiting outpatient psychiatric clinic, these finding could be varied in victims of traumatic experiences whose psychiatric symptoms are minimal.
-Fourth, although trauma types were classified into binary categories, future studies should examine the effects of trauma type using more detailed classifications – for example, based on the number or specific content of trauma exposure.
-Lastly, while this study focused on three representative traumatic symptom clusters based on DSM-Ⅳ, additional dimensions of PTSD symptoms can be considered.
-A more refined model – including intrusion, avoidance, negative affect, anhedonia, externalizing behaviors, anxious arousal, and dysphoric arousal – has recently been proposed as a better representation of PTSD symptomatology in line with DSM-5 [47-49].
+Several limitations should be considered when interpreting the findings of this study.
+First, participants were recruited from a single hospital, which may limit the generalizability of the results.
+Future studies should aim to include larger and more diverse samples drawn from multiple institutions.
+Second, due to the cross-sectional design, causal relationships among depression, PTSD symptoms, and suicidal ideation could not be established.
+Longitudinal research is warranted to further examine the interactive effects of depression and PTSD symptoms on suicidal ideation over time.
+Third, as all participants were psychiatric outpatients, the findings may not be generalizable to individuals with trauma exposure but minimal psychiatric symptoms.
+Fourth, although trauma types were dichotomized in this study, future research should adopt more nuanced classifications of trauma, including factors such as the number of traumatic exposures and the specific nature of the trauma experienced.
+Lastly, this study examined three core PTSD symptom clusters based on the DSM-IV framework.
+However, recent models propose an expanded symptom structure—including intrusion, avoidance, negative affect, anhedonia, externalizing behaviors, anxious arousal, and dysphoric arousal—which may provide a more comprehensive understanding of PTSD symptomatology consistent with DSM-5 criteria [47-49].

 5. Conclusion

-This study demonstrated that avoidance moderated the relationship between depressive symptoms and suicidal ideation following trauma exposure.
-Specifically, when avoidance levels were high, depression was strongly associated with increased suicidal ideation.
-The moderating effect of avoidance was significant among individuals with late, single, or non-interpersonal trauma, but not among those with early, multiple, or interpersonal trauma.
-These findings support the effects of reduction of avoidant behavior on the suicide prevention, especially in the late, single, or non-interpersonal traumatic experiences.
+This study demonstrated that avoidance moderates the relationship between depressive symptoms and suicidal ideation following trauma exposure.
+Specifically, at higher levels of avoidance, depressive symptoms were more strongly associated with suicidal ideation.
+This moderating effect was observed among individuals with late-onset, single-incident, or non-interpersonal trauma, but not among those with early-life, multiple, or interpersonal trauma.
+These findings highlight the potential value of interventions aimed at reducing avoidant behavior for suicide prevention, particularly in individuals exposed to acute or non-interpersonal trauma.